ktimothy/JSSpiderAne/README.md

 Javascript for Adobe AIR.
 Also, please **read this README**!

-State: *Pre-alpha.
+State: *Alpha.
 Keep calm and wait for updates*
 =====

 This Open-Source project is funded personally by [Denis Novozhilov](https://github.com/gloomybrain).